 All MD models are oftentimes more expensive than other models, and with all other things being equal often result in a higher subsidy requirement from the hospital or health system.

 An ACT is a combination of anesthesiologists, certified registered nurse anesthetists (CRNA) and/or anesthesia assistants.
 This model provides excellent patient care for a wide variety of cases.
 It also allows the availability of physicians to assist with pre-operative assessment, line placement and post-op pain control.
 In addition, physicians are readily available to work collaboratively with OR nursing to increase efficiency in the OR.

 However, this model does require a higher level of coordination due to the increased number of providers.
 And, in some instances, friction may develop among the different types of providers.
 In addition, there can be management issues related to employing CRNAs and supervision requirements for non-physician providers can sometimes impede first case starts.

 The ACT model is often the intermediate cost option of the three models outlined here.

 In this model, certified registered nurse anesthetists work independently without the assistance or supervision of an anesthesiologist.
-Under a CRNA Only model, the surgeon assumes the liability for the clinical outcomes of the anesthetic as well as the surgical care.
-In addition, there is no anesthesiologist to consult with or assist CRNAs with difficult cases.
+There is no anesthesiologist to consult with or assist CRNAs with difficult cases.
 Therefore, some surgeons are uncomfortable with a CRNA Only model and may choose to perform procedures at another facility that utilizes a different model.
 Typically the CRNA Only model is the most affordable of these three staffing models.

 The decision of which anesthesia model to use is multi-factorial and the pros and cons should be understood as they relate to a specific facility.
 Knowing your options, as well as understanding your needs, will help you to make an informed decision regarding which model is best for your hospital, your surgical staff and your community.